The programs in this site are:

 Quadratic modular equation solver: Calculator that can solve equations of the form ax2 + bx + c = 0 (mod n).

 Ulam's Spiral: This program features a graphical view of prime numbers.

 Factorization using the Elliptic Curve Method: Application that can be used to find 20- or 30-digit (or more if it runs longer) factors of numbers or numerical expressions up to 100000 digits long.
 It also computes the number and sum of divisors, Euler's totient and Moebius, and its decomposition as a sum of up to 4 perfect squares.

 Gaussian Integer Factorization applet: It finds the factors of complex numbers of the form a+bi where a and b are integers.
 It also includes a complete calculator with operators and functions using gaussian integers.

 Gaussian Primes: This program features a graphical view of gaussian prime numbers.

 Discrete logarithm calculator: It finds the exponent in the expression BaseExponent = Power (mod Modulus).

 Continued fraction calculator: This calculator can find the continued fraction expansions of rational numbers and quadratic irrationalities.

 Sum of squares: This calculator can find the decomposition of a number or numerical expression in a sum of up to four squares.
 It does not need its prime factorization.

-Polynomial factorization: This calculator can find the decomposition of a polynomial modulo a prime in a product of irreducible factors.
+Polynomial factorization: This calculator can find the decomposition of an integer polynomial or a polynomial modulo a prime in a product of irreducible factors.
 In the first case it also shows the exact roots using radical expressions.